BLUETTI to Attend SEMA Show With Multiple Solar Innovations

-SYDNEY, Nov.
-1, 2022 /PRNewswire/ -- As a market leader in the global renewable power station market, BLUETTI will attend the SEMA Show, popularly known as industry's most anticipated in-person networking event that takes place on Nov 1 - Nov 4, 2022 at the Las Vegas Convention Center.
+LAS VEGAS, Nov.
+1, 2022 /PRNewswire/ -- As a market leader in the global renewable power station market, BLUETTI will attend the SEMA Show, popularly known as the industry's most anticipated in-person networking event that takes place on Nov 1 - Nov 4, 2022 at the Las Vegas Convention Center.

 BLUETTI has rounded up a wide range of product line-ups for the show, covering everything from home backup power stations, portable solar generators, expansion battery packs to solar panels.

-Being the first modular model of BLUETTI, AC300 accepts four B300 expansion batteries for an overall capacity of 12,288Wh, satisfying the needs for days of power outages or emergencies.
-The modular design of AC300 also makes it easier to move each module individually rather than everything at once and replace any batteries if necessary.
+Being the first modular model of BLUETTI, AC300 accepts up to four B300 expansion batteries for an overall capacity of 12,288Wh, satisfying the needs for days of power outages, emergencies, or adventures.
+Power station with such a huge capacity generally appears in bulky size.
+Yet the modular design of AC300 makes it easier to carry each module individually instead of everything at once and allows users to replace any batteries if necessary.

-Equipped with 2048Wh capacity and 2200W continuous output power, AC200MAX is quite capable of running most devices with a breeze.
-Moreover, AC200MAX welcomes up to two B230 or B300 batteries to boost the capacity to 8192Wh, making it a reliable power backup widely used in scenarios like off-grid DIY studios and RV trips.
+AC200MAX is one of the most formidable competitors in the latest market.
+Equipped with 2048Wh capacity and 2200W continuous output power from its pure sine wave inverter, it's quite capable of running most devices with a breeze.
+Moreover, AC200MAX welcomes up to two B230 (2048Wh each) or B300 (3072Wh each) batteries to boost the capacity up to 8192Wh, making it a perfect power backup widely used in scenarios like DIY studios and RV trips.

-While considering an easy-to-carry power station for an excursion or sudden blackout, there's no denying the lineups have risen to dominate the position of portable power station, including AC200P, EB55, EB70, and EB3A, which are long-loved by campers, van-lifers, and outdoor enthusiasts.
-And the LiFePO4 batteries are adopted for the sake of higher safety and longer lifespan.
+While considering an easy-to-carry power station for an excursion or sudden blackout, there's no denying the lineups have risen to dominate the position of portable power station, including AC200P, EB55, EP70S, and EB3A, which are long-loved by campers, van-lifers, and outdoor enthusiasts.
+It's the LiFePO4 batteries that allow these models to work securely and last for long, remaining 80% of its original capacity after 2500+ (3500+ for AC200P) life cycles.

-Solar panels fundamentally alters how people access renewable energy while reducing their carbon footprint and environmental impact.
+The presence of solar panels fundamentally alters the way people access renewable energy while reducing their carbon footprint and environmental impact.
 An impressive MPPT controller is built-in to effectively make the most of the sunlight and convert it into ready-to-use power.
-To avoid high electricity bills during peak hours, people can optimize their energy consumption through BLUETTI solar system.
+In a bid to avoid high electricity bills during peak hours, people can optimize their energy consumption with a consistent power supply through BLUETTI solar system.

+Stop by to explore a more sustainable lifestyle and unlock more solutions to reach power independence.

 Date: Nov.
 1 - 4, 2022